 I study the United States and the world/American foreign relations, global affairs, and security and intelligence, specializing in US-Latin American relations, particularly southern South America, during the Cold War.
-Among other contributions, I approach the United States and Latin America from a broadly transatlantic perspective, taking the international community into account, rather than the more narrow and more usual US-centered, inter-American relations one.
+I approach US-Latin American relations from a broadly transatlantic perspective that includes European-Latin American and Russian-Latin American relations while recognizing the importance of intra-Latin American relations as well.

 I lecture on United States and world history, particularly the Atlantic world and the Global South, Foreign Policy Analysis (FPA), American foreign relations, the history of the CIA and covert operations, and asymmetrical warfare as well.

-I have taught at the University of Arizona, Department of History and at the Embry-Riddle College of Security and Intelligence.
-I am currently assistant professor of history at the American University in Dubai's Department of International and Middle Eastern Studies.
-I am a member of the Scholars Strategy Network, serve on the editorial board of the Journal of Intelligence History, and often contribute to War on the Rocks, an online magazine serving defense intellectuals and the national-security community, and the Texas National Security Network.
+I have taught at the University of Arizona and at the Embry-Riddle College of Security and Intelligence.
+I am currently assistant professor of history at the American University in Dubai, in the Department of International and Middle Eastern Studies.
+I am a member of Scholars Strategy Network, serve on the editorial board of the Journal of Intelligence History, and have contributed to War on the Rocks, an online magazine serving defense intellectuals, the national-security community, and the Texas National Security Network.